 Sugarcane

 Sugarcane or sugar cane is a species of tall, perennial grass that is used for sugar production.
 The plants are 2–6 m (6–20 ft) tall with stout, jointed, fibrous stalks that are rich in sucrose, which accumulates in the stalk internodes.
 Sugarcanes belong to the grass family, Poaceae, an economically important flowering plant family that includes maize, wheat, rice, and sorghum, and many forage crops.
-It is native to the warm temperate and tropical regions of India, Southeast Asia, and New Guinea.
+It is native to New Guinea.
 Sugarcane was an ancient crop of the Austronesian and Papuan people.
+The best evidence available today points to the New Guinea area as the site of the original domestication of Saccharum officinarum.
 It was introduced to Polynesia, Island Melanesia, and Madagascar in prehistoric times via Austronesian sailors.
-It was also introduced to southern China and India by Austronesian traders around 1200 to 1000 BC.
+It was first known to India and then introduced to Southern China by 500 BC.
 The Persians and Greeks encountered the famous "reeds that produce honey without bees" in India between the sixth and fourth centuries BC.
 They adopted and then spread sugarcane agriculture.
-Merchants began to trade in sugar, which was considered a luxurious and expensive spice, from India.
+By the eighth century, sugar was considered a luxurious and expensive spice from India, and merchant trading spread its use across the Mediterranean and North Africa.
 In the 18th century, sugarcane plantations began in the Caribbean, South American, Indian Ocean, and Pacific island nations.
 The need for sugar crop laborers became a major driver of large migrations, some people voluntarily accepting indentured servitude and others forcibly imported as slaves.

 Source: Wikipedia